Improved refractive outcomes

 Efficient planning - intuitive transfer to surgery

-EyeSuite IOL offers latest generation IOL calculations such as Barrett and Olsen for standard IOL, enabling improved results with any patient.
+EyeSuite IOL offers latest generation IOL calculations such as the Hill-RBF Method, Barrett and Olsen for standard IOL, enabling improved results with any patient.
 It further includes a comprehensive set of premium post-refractive formulae, including Barret’s True-K and the Masket formula which are regarded as best in class.
 For torics it optionally offers a complete planning suite to calculate the implant, considering the front and back of the cornea and create intuitive surgery sketches, enabling excellent transfer of the plan to surgery.

 Stay on target any time